tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-operationstatus.md

 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>
-- invalid - The operation state is invalid.
+- Invalid - The operation state is invalid.
-- partitionDataLoss - An operation started using the StartDataLoss API.
+- PartitionDataLoss - An operation started using the StartDataLoss API.
-- partitionQuorumLoss - An operation started using the StartQuorumLoss API.
+- PartitionQuorumLoss - An operation started using the StartQuorumLoss API.
-- partitionRestart - An operation started using the StartPartitionRestart API.
+- PartitionRestart - An operation started using the StartPartitionRestart API.
-- nodeTransition - An operation started using the StartNodeTransition API.
+- NodeTransition - An operation started using the StartNodeTransition API.